mast13/jrnl/README.md

 `> ./jrnl project_code work_item "brief description" hours`

 #### Example:
-`> ./jrnl 1234 OPEX "Wrote README.md for jrnl utilities" 0.5`
+`> ./jrnl 001 jrnl_time_tracking "Wrote README.md for jrnl utilities" 0.5`

-In this example, a project code of 1234 is specified.
+In this example, a project code of 001 is specified.
-The work item is OPEX, and the time spent is 0.5 hours.
+The work item is jrnl_time_tracking, and the time spent is 0.5 hours.

 #### Example:
 `> ./jrnl 8472/74656 98765 "Added annotations to map" 1.5`